torvalds/linux/Documentation/timers/no_hz.rst

 		this parameter effectively disables Turbo Mode on Intel CPUs, which can significantly reduce maximum performance.

-o	Adaptive-ticks slows user/kernel transitions slightly.
+*	Adaptive-ticks slows user/kernel transitions slightly.
 	This is not expected to be a problem for computationally intensive workloads, which have few such transitions.
 Careful benchmarking will be required to determine whether or not other workloads are significantly affected by this effect.

-o	Adaptive-ticks does not do anything unless there is only one
-	runnable task for a given CPU, even though there are a number of other situations where the scheduling-clock tick is not needed.
+*	Adaptive-ticks does not do anything unless there is only one runnable task for a given CPU, even though there are a number of other situations where the scheduling-clock tick is not needed.
 To give but one example, consider a CPU that has one